 - Financial aid cannot be credited to your account until your high school final transcript is received in the Office of Admission and Student Financial Assistance.

 - Your financial aid award is subject to verification of information provided on your FAFSA application and may be adjusted accordingly.

 Verification is the process of comparing the information on the Free Application for Federal Student Aid (FAFSA) with requested documents.
 These documents may include and are not limited to:

 - Verification Worksheet

 - Parent/student IRS Tax Return Transcript

 - Parent/student W-2s

 You can be selected for the verification process by either the Federal Processor at the time you complete the FAFSA (look at your Student Aid Report or SAR) or by the Office of Student Financial Assistance.
-In either case, the Office of Student Financial Assistance will send you a letter, called a Tracking Letter, notifying you that you have been selected for verification and stating what documents are necessary for your file.
+In either case, the Office of Student Financial Assistance will send you an email, called a Tracking Email, notifying you that you have been selected for verification and stating what documents are necessary for your file.
 We may update the FAFSA as a result of the comparison process.
 Sometimes this results in a change to your financial aid awards or package.
-If your financial aid will change, we will notify you through a Revised or Amended Award Letter.
+If your financial aid will change, we will notify you through a Revised or Amended Award Letter/Email.